SeisComP/seiscomp/doc/base/concepts/configuration.rst

 gets the bindings from the configuration tables.

-As with inventory information there might are cases when a module should not connect to a database and work offline, in particular when ``--ep`` is being used.
+As with inventory information there might are cases when a module should not connect to a database and work offline, in particular when :option:`--ep` is being used.

 In order to
-read the bindings configuration from XML files (again in SCML format), use :ref:`scxmldump` to dump the configuration XML file and let the module use this XML file, ``--config-db`` must be used:
+read the bindings configuration from XML files (again in SCML format), use :ref:`scxmldump` to dump the configuration XML file and let the module use this XML file, :option:`--config-db` must be used:

 .. code-block:: sh